-Cure Light Wound - 4 minutes Cure Mortal Wound - 8 minutes Neutralize Poison - 2 minutes Cure Disease - 8 minutes playing care for the wards, the healing times are halved so long as both clerics continue to work together to act out care for the entire reduced healing time.
+Cure Light Wound: 4 minutes Cure Mortal Wound: 8 minutes Neutralize Poison: 2 minutes Cure Disease: 8 minutes

+If a second Cleric of any level assists in the act of roleplaying care for the wards, the healing times are halved so long as both clerics continue to work together to act out care for the entire reduced healing time.
 The assisting cleric is bound by the same combat restrictions as the primary cleric while he is assisting in the hospice.